Koufonisia: Kato (lower) Koufonisi

 Kato Koufonisi is located next to Pano Koufonisi, Shoinousa and Keros.
-It has an area of 4.3 km² and it is almost uninhabited, as there are only a few rural houses exist.
+It has an area of 4.3 km² and it is almost uninhabited, as there are only a few rural houses.
 The most distinctive sight of the island is the small church of Panagia that is built on a jetty, on top of ancient ruins.
 Only fish and tourist boats anchor in its small port.

 Pano Koufonisi or Koufonisi

 Pano Koufonisi is the smallest and most densely populated island of the Cycladic island group.
-It has an area of 5.8 km² and 399 residents (2011).
+It has an area of 5.8 km² and 391 residents (2021).
 The main occupation of the locals is fishing and, in recent years, tourism.
 Compared to its population, it has one of the biggest fishing fleets in Greece.
 The white windmill on the east side of the port can be seen by visitors when they arrive on the island.
-The settlement of Chora on the southwest coast of Koufonisi is an example of Cycladic architecture.
+The settlement of Chora (the generic name given an island's main settlement) on the southwest coast of Koufonisi contains examples of Cycladic architecture.

 Culture

-Landmarks

-The island's museum, which is going to be housed in the old school's building, will be open soon.
-Its exhibits will be findings that date from the prehistoric period until now.
-Keros is an archaeological site, a sample of the Cycladic civilization and culture.
-Eminent statuettes, symbols of the Cycladic civilization, the Piper and the Harpist, which are now exposed at the Archaeological Museum of Athens were discovered on the island.

 Sightseeing

-There are many places of interest that someone should visit during his stay on Koufonisia, such as the central and the back port, the piscatorial shelter, the carnagio, the windmills and the churches of Agios Georgios, Agios Nikolaos and Profitis Ilias.
+Koufonisi is an increasingly popular tourist destination, and sights include the ports, the piscatorial shelter, the carnagio, the windmills and the churches of Agios Georgios, Agios Nikolaos and Profitis Ilias.
 The fishermen in their small boats (caiques) is a characteristic picture of the island.
 The full-moon nights and Keros' view in the moonlight are a unique experience for the visitors.
-According to the residents of Koufonisi, the contour of the deserted island in the night resembles a female, prostrated Cycladic statuette.
-According to the same description, the first full moon (in 21 of June) is coming up from the vagina of this female figure.
-The church of Virgin Mary is one of the most important sights on Koufonisi, whereas in Keros apart from the archaeological findings, one can enjoy the magic sunrise.
+According to the residents of Koufonisi, the contour of the deserted island at night resembles a female, prostrated Cycladic statuette.
+The church of Virgin Mary is one of the most important sights on Koufonisi, whereas in Keros apart from the archaeological findings, one can enjoy the sunrise.